Explaining All the Reasons Why the Movie In Darkness is So Clever

 In Darkness – Sofia’s Back Story

 Soon though, we begin to realize that our innocent little Sofia isn’t so innocent after all.
-And that happens when Sofia meets with Naill and we learn there is a lot more going on in her life.
+And that happens when Sofia meets with Naill, her long time protector, and we learn there is a lot more going on in her life.
 And obviously this gets revealed in flashbacks and exposition over the next thirty minutes.
 But eventually we learn that Sofia was a Bosnian as a child, and that she lived with her parents and sister.
 Her family was supportive of her, and they all attempted to learn how to cope while blind so they could relate to her better.

 We also learn that her mother, further back in her history, had an affair with (check that, was raped by) Radic.
 That ultimately conceived of Sofia.
 (And maybe her sister too?
 Were they twins?
 I didn’t gather that from the film, but from a later reveal, it sort of has to be true.
 We’ll get to that later.)
 So, if you aren’t the brightest bulb on the tree, it means that Sofia is actually Radic’s daughter.
 And it also means that Veronique is Sofia’s half sister.
 Or something.